chiubaca/free-web-tools-and-utils/README.md

 # Awesome Web Tools
 An awesome list of free web tools &amp; utils from around the internet which I have found useful.
 Yes there are probably other awesome repos similar to this.
 Most similar is probably [Awesome PWA](https://github.com/hemanth/awesome-pwa).

-The scope of this Awesome repo is wider than just PWA's and can basically include any useful web-based utlity.
+The scope of this Awesome repo is wider than just PWA's and include any useful free web-based utility or tool.

 - [Sortable Notion Version](https://www.notion.so/alexchiu/129af2d96a3047c8bdf88f9a0b2c5a37?v=416d54da7e8840bcbdc094d0b26762f5) 🚧WIP🚧